olingerc/teleprompter/README.md

     telepromter_app_folder
         songbooks
 ```
-The first option is easier to mamage if you have your songbooks for example in another git repository.
+The first option is easier to manage if you have your songbooks for example in another git repository.

 ## How to install